A love letter to Cuba and La Vigia

 We need more bridges like that one.

-In 2005, travel to Cuba was a two-day ordeal: flying to Miami and spending the night; going to the airport early in the morning; standing in one line after another, to get this letter approved or that document stamped; passing an entire day getting to the gate, and then waiting for hours for the charter flight to board.
-And after all that, the flight took only 45 minutes.
-I remember thinking, Cuba isn’t very far away at all.
+In 2005, travel to Cuba was forbidding, a two-day ordeal: flying to Miami and spending the night; going to the airport early in the morning; standing in one line after another, to get this letter approved or that document stamped; passing an entire day getting to the gate, and then waiting for hours for the charter flight to board.
+All those bureaucratic roadblocks, by the way, were put in place by the United States to discourage U.S. citizens from traveling to Cuba.

-I’ll end with the words of poet Alfredo Zaldivar:
+In the words of Alfredo Zaldivar:

 Las tormentas a veces